GitGuardian/APISecurityBestPractices/Leak Mitigation Checklist.md

 Heroku API keys don't have scopes.
 They give full programmatic access to your account.

-> Warning: we are not speaking about [Heroku Oauth](https://devcenter.heroku.com/articles/oauth) tokens which have [scopes](https://devcenter.heroku.com/articles/oauth#scopes).
-Oauth tokens are generated in the back-end and unlike API keys, they are used with a client id.
+> Warning: we are not speaking about [Heroku OAuth](https://devcenter.heroku.com/articles/oauth) tokens which have [scopes](https://devcenter.heroku.com/articles/oauth#scopes).
+OAuth tokens are generated in the back-end, and unlike API keys, they are used with a client id.

 ### Revoke a key